 Easy Approval – Personal credit cards are the easiest ones to get approved for, even if you have little to no credit history at all.
 Beginners must go for these cards to slowly build up their credit score, and eventually apply for top-tier cards in the future.

-No Annual Fees – The annual fees of premium credit cards can cost between $90 – $600, and that’s a lot of money.
+No Annual Fees – The annual fees of premium credit cards can cost between $90 – $600 which can be very costly for some people.
 The Amex Platinum for Business has an annual fee of $595 and is one of Amex’s credit cards that has the most expensive annual fee.
 It’s just practical for beginners to get no-annual-fee cards since you’re still trying to learn how credit cards work.

 Has Perks & A Rewards Program – Credit card companies offer incentives to clients to get them to sign up and the rewards you’ll earn will depend on the type of credit card you get.
 Some companies have sign-up bonuses, warranties on goods and services, partner merchants discounts, free flights, or free hotel stays.
-There are also cashback cards that let you earn cashback if you spend on eligible categories.
+There are also cashback cards that let you earn money back if you spend on eligible categories.
 The key is to look for rewards programs that match your spending habits.

 0% APR Periods – APR Periods or Annual Percentage Rate is the interest rate charged by the company for borrowing money from them.
 Look for 0% APR cards because this means you can purchase goods and services without interest.
 These intro periods usually last between 12-24 months, depending on the card.

 What Are The Top 3 Best Beginner Credit Cards?

 1. Chase Freedom Flex

-Some might say that the Chase Freedom card isn’t suitable for beginners, but we beg to differ.
+Some might say that the Chase Freedom Flex isn’t suitable for beginners, but we beg to differ.
 The card does not have an annual fee (for life), and currently, they’re offering a $200 bonus after spending $500 within the first three months of getting the card.
 Welcome bonuses are subject to frequent change.